gravitational/teleport/rfd/0054-passwordless-macos.md

 UX is discussed throughout the design, but here is a summary of changes:

-`tsh login --proxy=example.com` will automatically do passwordless Touch ID login, if possible (server allows passwordless, appropriate hardware exists, one credential registered for "example.com")
+`tsh login --proxy=example.com` will automatically do passwordless Touch ID login, if appropriate (server allows passwordless, hardware present, credential registered for "example.com")

 `tsh login --proxy=example.com --user=llama` behaves as above, but using a specific user

-`tsh login --pwdless-mode=on --mfa-mode=platform --proxy=example.com
+`tsh login --auth=local:passwordless --mfa-mode=platform --proxy=example.com
 --user=llama` is the zero ambiguity, (needlessly) long form of the above.

 `tsh mfa add` adds support for Touch ID, both for authentication and registering